Establishing Training Zones Using a Maximal Aerobic Power (MAP) Ramp Test

 We’ve discussed various methods for estimating functional threshold power (FTP) in past articles.
 In this article, we focus on an alternative method for establishing power-based training zones—the maximal aerobic power (MAP) test.
 We also provide you with a downloadable profile complete with play-by-play coaching cues and music suggestions, as well as a downloadable spreadsheet to determine your riders’ FTP and calculate their training zones from their MAP test.

-The ramp test has some advantages and some disadvantages compared with FTP testing protocols previously discussed.
+The ramp test has some advantages and some disadvantages compared with longer and harder FTP testing protocols.

 Following is a more specific description of the test: